QunATCG/scMutrace-tutorial/QuickStart/Example3/README.md

 # Example 3: Identify somatic mutations without control sample and celltype annotation

 > Example BAM files from same sample (Data folder) were derived from Monopogen example data (you can compare the differences between two methods), and contain a small region of human chromosome 20 (hg38), which harbors five somatic mutations.
-(Due to ethical considerations, the BAM file headers and other metadata have been masked)

 - scRNA
     - `chr20.maester_scRNA_CB.bam`: scRNA sequencing tumor tissue (We only use this file in our script and we add CB tag for all reads using `setBarcode.py`)